HTTP-RPC/Kilo/README.md

 * `java.util.List`
 * `java.util.Map`

-Methods may also return `void` or `java.lang.Void` to indicate that they do not produce a value.
+Methods may also return `void` or `Void` to indicate that they do not produce a value.

 `Map` implementations must use `String` values for keys.
 Nested structures are supported, but reference cycles are not permitted.

 `List` and `Map` types are not required to support random access; iterability is sufficient.
-Additionally, `List` and `Map` types that implement `java.lang.AutoCloseable` will be automatically closed after their values have been written to the output stream.
+Additionally, `List` and `Map` types that implement `AutoCloseable` will be automatically closed after their values have been written to the output stream.
 This allows service implementations to stream response data rather than buffering it in memory before it is written.

 For example, the `ResultSetAdapter` class wraps an instance of `java.sql.ResultSet` and exposes its contents as a forward-scrolling, auto-closeable list of map values.
 Closing the list also closes the underlying result set, ensuring that database resources are not leaked. `ResultSetAdapter` is discussed in more detail later.